 High-quality probiotic supplements are a good option for anyone looking for a guaranteed intake of beneficial bacteria.
-More recently, condition, age, and gender specific probiotic formulation are available on store shelves.
+More recently, condition, age, and gender-specific probiotic formulations are available on store shelves.
+For example:

 - CalmBiotic: an innovative, shelf-stable formula featuring Lactobacillus helveticus R0052 and Bifidobacterium longum R0175, two proprietary strains shown to reduce symptoms of normal, everyday stress and enhance mood.*

-- Ultimate Probiotic Women’s Formula with CranRich: a source of probiotics and cranberry 36:1 concentrate to help prevent recurrent urinary tract infections (UTI) in women.*
+- Ultimate Probiotic Women’s Formula with CranRich: a source of probiotics and cranberry 36:1 concentrate to help support urinary tract health.*

 Pickles can be an excellent probiotic food.
-However, like sauerkraut, many store-bought pickles have been pasteurized and don’t contain live cultures.
-So make sour pickles at home instead!
-It’s a straightforward process, and only involves a little time, brine, and some spices.
+However, as with sauerkraut, many store-bought pickles have been pasteurized and don't contain live cultures.
+So, make sour pickles at home instead!
+It's a straightforward process, and only involves a little time, brine, and some spices.

 7. Kombucha Tea

 Kombucha is a type of fermented tea that contains a plethora of probiotics, including both beneficial bacteria and various yeasts.
 Increasingly popular, kombucha is easy to find in your local grocery store.
-You can also make it at home for probiotics on tap!
+You can also make it at home to have your probiotics on tap!